Torrens University Australia

 About the university

 Torrens University Australia has been specifically designed with one purpose; employability.
-Its students graduate confident: highly skilled, qualified, and experienced.
-Courses are delivered through Torrens’ incredible family of schools and a prestigious array of partnerships; leading institutions that all boast strong links to industry and have decades of experience educating in Australia and overseas.
+Our students graduate confident: highly skilled, qualified, and experienced.

 Torrens offers an efficient trimester system.
 Full-time students typically undertake 3 study periods with a duration of 12 weeks each, which enables the completion of a 3-year bachelor degree within 2 years.